jojo157/FundCentreGame/README.md

 #### Colour Scheme

-To obtain the hex colours used on [New Ireland Assurance website](https://www.newireland.ie/) , the tool [Color Combos](https://www.colorcombos.com) was used.
+To obtain the hex colours used on [New Ireland Assurance website](https://www.newireland.ie/) the tool [Color Combos](https://www.colorcombos.com) was used.

 ![Hex colours used in website ](Assets/IMAGES/colorScheme.png)

 #### Typography

-To minic the text styling found on New Ireland Assurance's website, I used Google Developer tools to check the font family used for different text sections.
+To mimic the text styling found on New Ireland Assurance's website, I used Google Developer tools to check the font family for different text sections.

-The New Ireland Assurance website uses Din Pro for headings and Verdana for general text.
+The New Ireland Assurance's website uses Din Pro for headings and Verdana for general text.
 As these texts were not available in goggle fonts, I found free alternatives that matched the styling.
 For Din Pro , I used Roboto Condensed and for Verdana, I used open sans.

 #### Images